finale-lua/lua-scripts/docs/rgp-lua.md

 ### TGF Entry Frame

 Note entries however, are not accessed through Finale's usual database calls.
 They are accessed through a concept called the **TGF entry frame**, where all note entries in a single measure+staff+layer are accessed through one variable-sized data record.
 The TGF frame can actually be browsed directly in Finale, using Finale's _Edit Frame_ dialog box (in the _Speedy Entry Tool_).

+The PDK Framework has no direct representation of the TGF Entry Frame.
+Container classes such as `FCNoteEntryLayer` and `FCNoteEntryCell` manage the TGFs for you.
+You must keep in mind that when an instance of one of these container classes goes out of scope and is garbage collected, the TGFs they were maintaining are destroyed as well.
+If you access any dangling entry instance from a destroyed container, you can crash Finale.
+This is particularly a risk with the built-in iterators [`eachentry`](https://github.com/finale-lua/lua-source/blob/master/built-in-functions/rgplua_built_in_functions.lua) and [`eachentrysaved`](https://github.com/finale-lua/lua-source/blob/master/built-in-functions/rgplua_built_in_functions.lua).
+They create and destroy instances of `FCNoteEntryCell` from which they feed entries to the loop.
+It is very risky to assign one of those entry instances to an external variable and then access it outside the loop.

 A note entry can contain multiple notes (which are the different pitches in a chord), but the notes are just sub-data in the note entry.